Corporate history

 1994

-SILBASA, a joint venture company established in Brazil, started manufacturing the special high-purity ferrosilicon of the Minami Iwate Plant.
+Silbasa, a joint venture company established in Brazil, started manufacturing high-purity ferrosilicon.

 1995

-Built a diesel power plant in the Minami Iwate Plant.
+Built a diesel power plant in Minami Iwate Factory.

 1997

-Installed equipment for producing lithium manganese in the Takaoka Plant.
+Installed equipment for producing lithium manganese in Takaoka Plant.* Transferred the equipment for manufacturing lithium manganese to Nihon Denko Co., Ltd.

 1998

-• Discontinued the production of ferromanganese in the Takaoka Plant, while Advalloy, a joint venture company established in South Africa, started a portion of the former production.
+• Discontinued the production of ferromanganese in Takaoka Plant, while Advalloy, a joint venture company established in South Africa, started a portion of the former production.* Shares transferred to Mitsui & Co., Ltd. in 2002.

 2002

-Filed for the commencement of corporate reorganization proceedings at Tokyo District Court (ended in 2006).
+Filed for the commencement of corporate reorganization proceedings.* Completed in 2006

 2005